Prospective PTP Mentors

 - Co-teaching experience.
 As a Faculty Mentor, your PTP Fellow will work closely with you in the classroom for one semester as a co-teacher.
 Not only do you have help in your course, but with the extra pair of hands you can develop new curricula or practice new teaching strategies.

 - Developing your network.
 In working with the PTP program, you’ll build a network not only with future faculty members joining the ranks of the academy, but also with other faculty members across campus who are dedicated to supporting and mentoring graduate students.
-You’ll also be invited to all of the PTP workshops.

 “Working with the PTP Fellows is such a pleasure as I gain as much as they do.
 I learn as they learn.
 I have been challenged to improve my teaching and create the most optimal learning environment for the students and the PTP Fellow.” ~Dr. Audrey Jaeger, PTP Mentor, Leadership Policy & Adult & Higher Education